Joon1221/kj-server-benchmark/README.txt

 kj_server_benchmark is a tool used to compare the performance of different server set-ups.
-It tracks information such as bitrate and ping, which allows users to make a more informed decision on what server archetype to use for each scenario.
+It tracks information such as bitrate and ping, which allows users to make a more informed decision on what server archetype to use for
+different scenarios.
 It currently runs tests on 4 different server types (C++ Asynchronous, C++ Synchronous, JavaServlet using Apache Tomcat, and Node.js) and 2 different scenarios (Chat server and Streaming server).

 STAFF